 The passion for environmental science only blossomed when the duo visited the Waste Transfer Station in South Vancouver as a club field trip.
 What they found disturbed and haunted both of them.
 Garbage–mainly plastic–stretched for the length of four football fields and was piled three or four stories high.
 While there, truck after truck came into the transfer station and dumped plastic garbage, mattresses and construction waste, Wang remembers.
 “My trash was there,” admits Yao.
 “It was really shocking and horrifying seeing the way we treat our plastic garbage.”
 This was the same case with other waste particles like glass shards which were easily detrimental to an unsuspecting animal browsing for food in the dumb.
 We’d once run a campaign on how to safely remove broken glass from a garbage disposal in our neighbourhood, and the results were pretty gratifying.

 And that was just a small fraction.
-Transfer stations serve as the first stopping point for your garbage and recycling after the truck picks it up.
+Transfer stations serve as the first stopping point for your garbage and recycling after the truck picks it up from the 2 yard skip-bins mainly used by construction houses.
 After being sorted and compressed at the smaller stations, waste is shipped off to be incinerated, recycled, or in most instances, dumped in a heaping landfill.
 “What’s shocking is what the plastic looks like at that stage,” says Wang.
 “It’s not these nice, geometric shapes.
 It’s all very contaminated and mixed in and there’s no way to separate it.
 It was so messed up and I thought, how have I never thought about this before?”

 TAKING ON PHTHALATES